apschaefer/hdhomerun_dvr/README.md

     docker run -d -v /data/recordedtv:/hdhomerun/video --net=host apschaefer/hdhomerun_dvr

-* If you want to disable the included Samba server, pass an environment varialbe using -e named SAMBA with a value of "off" or "false".
-This could be useful if you want to use a Samba server on the host, in another container, or use some other way to create the required network mount.
-If you try to run a Samba server on the host and in the container, they will conflict.

-    docker run -d -e SAMBA=off --net=host apschaefer/hdhomerun_dvr

 # File/Directory Paths
 If you want to customize the configuration, you can create a new Docker layer with your config files.
 Just replace the following files with your files.
 * smb.conf = /etc/samba/smb.conf